sparanoid/quotmarks-replacer/readme.txt

 == Upgrade Notice ==

+= 2.6.9 =
+* Update donate link, If you like this plugin, please consider buying me a cup of coffee.

 = 2.6.8 =
 * Update plugin description and page design on sparanoid.com, check it out: http://sparanoid.com/work/quotmarks-replacer/ props @lianghai